 22. Make an entrance with an OTT garland

 There's no denying that once a year, it's worth going over the top to make your home look festive.
 As a failsafe hallway decorating idea, a garland will create a welcoming first impression for guests.
 Just a few tips – whether you go real or fake – one threaded with wire will make it easier to wind around the banister securely.
 If you do go for a real one, pick foliage known not to drop, wilt or brown quickly.

 For our pick of the best Christmas garlands, head over to our feature.

-Did you learn how to make a Christmas wreath?
+Over the past years, have you learned how to make a Christmas wreath?
 If so, then you definitely need to hang it with pride!
 Why not do it with a difference and suspend yours horizontally like the Scandis do (above)?
 Over the dining table is best, with droplet baubles hanging beneath.

-A fire surround loves a garland, too, but ensure yours is well out of the way of any flames (we didn't need to tell you that, did we?
-We did, it's a legal requirement).
+A fire surround loves a garland, too, but ensure yours is well out of the way of any flames (it's a legal requirement).
 Put it atop the mantelpiece or swag it, with baubles at its centre for a traditional, formal feel.

 You can't go over the top here: literally go crazy with Christmas lights (well, you can go over the top, but we're talking tasteful crazy here).
 As well as hanging them around window and door frames, across the mantelpiece, around the banisters and on the tree (obviously), you can put battery-run, LED lights in a sturdy glass vase to create an instant table centerpiece – and don't forget outdoors, too.

-Find more Christmas fairy light ideas in our buying guide.
+Find some of the best Christmas fairy light designs in our buying guide.